mth229/mth229.github.io/229-projects/newton.md

 We see that `SymPy` basically punts on this question.

 Numeric solutions are available.
 As this is a polynomial, we could use the `roots` function for `Roots`:

 ```
 f(x) = x^5 - x - 1
 roots(f)
 ```

-We see 5 roots -- as expected from a fifth degree polynomial -- with one real root (the one with `0.0im`) that is approximately 1.1673.
+We see 5 roots, as expected from a fifth degree polynomial, with one real root (the one with `0.0im`) that is approximately 1.1673.
 Finding such a value usually requires some iterative root-finding algorithm (though not in the case above which uses linear